Sewing Terms 101 | Bulk up Your Sewing Vocabulary

 Color Blocking

-Color blocking is the process of combining or meshing different colored or patterned fabrics in a garment.
+Color blocking is combining or meshing different colored or patterned fabrics in a garment.
 We have a great Color-blocking Tutorial.
+Also, the Mix Tape Tee is great for color-blocking:

 An imaginary line that runs perpendicular from the selvage edge.
 The concept of the cross-grain is well explained at the beginning of our Sewing Piping article.